pyeventsourcing/eventsourcing/docs/topics/application.rst

 Saving multiple aggregates
 ==========================

-In many cases, it is both possible and very useful to save more than one aggregate in the same atomic transaction.
-The example below continues the example from the discussion of :ref:`namespaced IDs <Namespaced IDs>` in the previous section.
+In some cases, it is necessary to save more than one aggregate in the same atomic transaction.
+The persistence modules included in this library all support atomic recording of aggregate events into more than one aggregate sequence.
+However, not all databases can support this, and so this isn't allowed on the library extensions that adapt these databases.

+The example below continues the example from the discussion of :ref:`namespaced IDs <Namespaced IDs>` in the domain module documentation.
 The aggregate classes ``Page`` and ``Index`` are defined in that section.

 ..
     # include-when-testing